-Key Audit Matters How our audit addressed the Key Audit Matters Property Development Activities and Construction Contracts The Group's revenue of RM230.16 million from the Property Development Activities and construction contracts are stated in Note 20 to the financial statements and are accounted for in accordance with Notes 2.3(e), (f), (h) and (i) to the financial statements.
+Key Audit Matters How our audit addressed the Key Audit Matters Property Development Activities and Construction Contracts The Group's revenue of RM1,030.63 million from the Property Development Activities and construction contracts are stated in Note 20 to the financial statements and are accounted for in accordance with Notes 2.3(e), (f), (h) and (i) to the financial statements.
 As stated in Note 2.4(b)(i), significant judgement is required in determining the measure of progress, the extent of the costs incurred, the estimation of revenue and costs, as well as the recoverability of costs.
-Our audit approach includes, inter alia, the following: Review on a sample basis of material on-going projects.
+Our audit approach includes, inter alia, the following: Review on a sample basis of material on-going projects and sale of land held for property development.
 Review of management's policy on recognition of revenue and management's judgement and estimations used in determining the measure of progress, revenue and costs relating to property development and construction activities, as well as the recoverability of costs.
 We corroborated, on a sample basis, the stage of completion, the level of completion of the physical proportion of contract work to date and contract assets, to the certificates of professional consultants.
-We have checked on a sample basis, revenue and cost recognised to contracts, letter of awards, variation orders, subcontractors claims, architect and other specialist certificates.
+We have checked on a sample basis, revenue and cost recognised to contracts, including sale and purchase agreements, letter of awards, variation orders, subcontractors claims, architect and other specialist certificates.